 Andrew Barton ‘Banjo’ Paterson was born in 1864 on a property just outside Orange, New South Wales.
-Home to one of Charles Sturt University’s campuses, Orange holds an annual poetry festival to celebrate Banjo’s word skills.
-Besides writing verse, he also worked as a solicitor and as a correspondent during the Second Boer War, and served in the army during World War I. He died in 1941.
+Home to one of Charles Sturt University’s campuses, Orange holds an annual poetry festival to celebrate Banjo’s skills.
+Besides writing verse, he also worked as a solicitor and as a correspondent during the Second Boer War.
+Plus, he served in the army during World War I. He died in 1941.

-Paterson is often referred to as a ‘bush poet’ and much of his work celebrates and romanticises the figure of the bushman at home in the Australian wilderness.
+Paterson is often referred to as a ‘bush poet’.
+Much of his work celebrates and romanticises the figure of the bushman at home in the Australian wilderness.
 His poems frequently highlight the independent spirit and heroic underdog status of the bushman.
-This is one reason why his poetry has become so well loved.
+This is one reason why his poetry has become so well loved and why he is considered one of the best Australian poets.
 And his ballad ‘The Man from Snowy River’ certainly has a claim to be the most well-known Australian poem.
 Not many poems can claim to have inspired a movie.

 I love a sunburnt country,